ruangmas/rep-asn-1/README.md

 ## Part 1.
 Understanding the Data

-### Step 1

-Let RStudio know that you plan to use the tidyverse package with the script below.
+Step 1: Let RStudio know that you plan to use the tidyverse package with the script below.
 You just need to run it.

 ``` r
 library("tidyverse")
 ```

-### Step 2
+Step 2: Upload dataframe into the Environment.

 Notice that the folder **EPA AMPD** appeared after you have cloned the repository.
 Within the folder are 5 files that shows monthly emissions